 “Unlikely, I’d have thought.
 If there is, they’re sealed off down there.
 Till we drill into their ocean, that is.
 It’s probably nothing … but then there is that damned signal.
 It’s coming from somewhere down there.”

 An intercom sounded.
 Klaus’s voice, breathless and excited.
 “You’re not going to believe this!”

 “What?” they exclaimed in unison.

 Disbelieving, Giselle and Sandy stared at each other.
 In twelve years, since first detected, the pulses had never gone beyond seventeen before, not once.
 Until now.

-Pluto, wasn’t he the god of the Underworld?
-With shaking hands, Giselle put her coffee cup down onto the white Formica table.
+Pluto, wasn’t he the god of the underworld?
+With shaking hands, Giselle put her coffee cup down on the white Formica table.

 Featured in the book, Flash Friction: To Cut a Short Story Short, vol. III: 72 Little Stories

 - Please consider making a small donation to help towards the running costs of this site.
 It would be greatly appreciated.

 - Don’t forget to check out some other stories on this blog.
 There are over 450!